 This photograph was taken during the major raid in Olympiaplein on June 20, 1943, by collaborator and Dutch Nazi party member Herman Heukels.
 The names of the people in the photo are not known.

-Spatial design by Architectural Prescription
+Spatial Design by Architectural Prescription

 Commissioned by the city of Amsterdam